jomihaka/dxvk-poe-hack/README.md

 # What?
-Dxvk has now disabled the async shader compilation, since using it has reportedly resulted in a ban.
+Dxvk has now removed the async shader compilation, since using it has reportedly resulted in a ban.
 This patch restores it again.

+Enabled for Path of Exile by default.

 ### Games tested
 Note: may result in a ban in some games